evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 ### Availability & Pricing

-This model had world premiere 09.02.2021 and deliveries started May 2021.
+This model had a world premiere on 09.02.2021, and deliveries started in May 2021.